Do Good Work: Join RedMonk

 - Analyze market trends, both macro and micro, and output clear, digestible research.

 - Help clients understand competitive threats they don’t currently perceive, business models they’re not taking advantage of, how their messaging should be optimized by audience, the impact of wider market shifts and more.

 - Present and speak at conferences, on webinars, in screencasts or hangouts.

-- Become very familiar with San Francisco’s SOMA neighborhood and our office there.
+- Become absurdly familiar with San Francisco’s SOMA neighborhood, without having to “relocate to SF”.

-- Attend and meet with developers, vendors and clients at industry conferences or events.
+- Meet with developers, vendors and clients at industry conferences or events.

-- Organize developer meetups (AKA buy developers craft beer, or craft coffee, or craft whatever).
+- Organize developer meetups (AKA buy developers craft drinks, or craft coffee, or sushi (probably sushi) or craft whatever).

 What You Need to Have

 Normally this is the section where the employer asks for 15 years of experience covering AWS and 10 building Android applications.
 We try to be 3% more reasonable with our asks.
 Our must haves: